-If you’re planning to add more casual, “amateur” online videos to your overall video marketing strategy, you still need to plan them carefully.
+If you’re planning to add more casual, “amateur” online videos to your overall video marketing strategy, you still need to prepare them carefully.

 Despite how casual they might appear to onlookers, your intended viral videos should still be almost as meticulously planned and placed as your more professional promotional videos.